How Much Do You Need to Pay Each Month to Be Debt-Free in 3 Years?

 Why your current timeline matters

-Before committing to a three-year plan, it helps to understand your current repayment path.
+Before committing to a three-year plan, it helps to understand your current repayment plan.
 That baseline shows how far the goal is from your existing trajectory.

 It also reveals how much of the three-year target your current plan already supports, and how much adjustment would be needed to bring it fully into range.